treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 </tr>
 ```

 That is exported as an object in the list of Blog class named blogList.
-We want to write a loop using a foreach statement (as included in Qt).
+We want to write a loop using a for statement.
 The while statement will also be similar.

 ```
  @foreach :
  tfetch(QList<Blog>, blogList);    /* Fetch processing */
- foreach (Blog b, blogList) {
+ for (auto &b, blogList) {
      %%
  }

  @id ~= b.id()

  @title ~= b.title()